kedicesur/JSBitArray/README.md

 Written by [Redu](https://stackoverflow.com/users/4543207/redu), with contributions by [Atriace](https://stackoverflow.com/users/923972/atriace) due to the question of ["How do I create a bit array in JavaScript"](https://stackoverflow.com/questions/6972717/how-do-i-create-bit-array-in-javascript/73993403#answer-73993403).

-This, v2.0 and onwards is a JavaScript class implementation of a `BitArray` built upon [AssemblyScript](https://www.assemblyscript.org/).
-It implements bit masks to access the bits which are technically stored under groups of 8 bytes `<u64>` in an `ArrayBufferView` structure.
-Conveniently, it also offers [standard boolean operations](https://en.wikipedia.org/wiki/Bit_array#Basic_operations).
+The `BitArray` class, starting with version 2.0, is implemented in JavaScript and built using [AssemblyScript](https://www.assemblyscript.org/).
+It utilizes bit masks to access the bits stored in groups of 8 bytes, known as `<u64>`, within an `ArrayBufferView` structure.
+In addition, this class offers convenient standard boolean operations, as described on [Wikipedia](https://en.wikipedia.org/wiki/Bit_array#Basic_operations).

 ### **Benefits of BitArray**

-- `BitArray` is developed with a performance first approach in mind.
-Thanks to AssemblyScript, it's very fast.
-See [benchmarks](#benchmarks) below.
+- `BitArray` is developed with a focus on performance, and thanks to AssemblyScript, it's very fast.
+See the [benchmarks](#benchmarks) below for more information."

-- The memory footprint of `BitArray` is much smaller than any other type of arrays having the same number of binary elements.
+- `BitArray` has a much smaller memory footprint than other types of arrays that hold the same number of binary elements.

 ### **Constructor:** *BitArray(length)*

 * **`length`**: A positive integer [`Number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number).
-In order to be able to deliver best performance, except for the indexed ones all properties or methods such as `.popcnt()`, `.all()`, `.wipe(number)`, `.and()` etc. use 64 bit access to the underlying `ArrayBuffer`.
-Accordingly the buffer is always set to minimum multiples of 8 bytes that is equal to or greater than the requested integer size.
-In theory `BitArray` should allow sizes up to 34,359,738,336 (`0x07ffffffe0`).
+To ensure optimal performance, most properties and methods in `BitArray`, such as `.popcnt()`, `.all()`, `.wipe(number)`, and `.and()`, use 64-bit access to the underlying ArrayBuffer.
+As a result, the buffer is always set to the minimum multiple of 8 bytes (64 bits) that is equal to or greater than the requested integer size.
+In theory, `BitArray` should support sizes up to 34,359,738,336 (0x07ffffffe0)..

 ### **Syntax**